Icon Stage 2 Lift Install 5th Gen 4Runner

-If it was not for Icon Vehicle Dynamics sending the wrong strut spacer for the 5th Gen 4Runner Suspension Kit, this install probably would have taken two guys with a decent sized shop, maybe 6 hours.
-Instead, the Install took us closer to 10 hours with the driving around and headaches.
+If it was not for IVD sending the wrong strut spacer, this install probably would have taken two guys with basic shop tools, maybe 6-7 hours.
+Instead, the install took us closer to 10-12 hours with the driving around and few headaches.

 Start by removing the cotter pin that connects the OE bolt on the bottom of the Heim Ball Joint Pivot Pin.
 You will not be reusing the cotter pin, so set aside and save if you wish to.

 Step 3: Unbolt UCA & Knock Spindle Loose

 Once you have the cotter pin removed, unbolt the Ball Joint Pivot Pin from the spindle.
 Once the bolt has been removed, just knock the spindle loose.
 It’s really tight.
 You may have to knock a few times, and hard.

 Step 4: Unbolt ABS Bracket from UCA

 While the spindle is still connected to the upper control arms, unbolt the small nut that is mounted to the ABS bracket.
 Just set to the side.
 You will not be using the OE hardware, so just set aside and save if you wish.